-- POLICY 1.3 Work cooperatively with the cities and special districts within Mendocino County and surrounding counties on regional housing issues. - Action 1.3a Facilitate future annexation and housing development by pursuing a master taxsharing agreement between the County and its cities.
+- POLICY 1.3 Work cooperatively with the cities and special districts within Mendocino County and surrounding counties on regional housing issues. - Action 1.3a Facilitate future annexation and housing development by pursuing a master taxsharing agreement between the County and each incorporated city.